Bg-img

 If your dementia prevents you from working, you may be eligible for the benefits provided by the Social Security Administration (SSA).
-Let’s go over into detail of the SSA’s criteria for dementia and how to apply for the benefits.
+Let’s go over the SSA’s criteria for dementia in detail and how to apply for the benefits.

 Can You Get Disability For Dementia?